Sasho80/5.conditional_statements_advanced_-lab/README.md

 7	    Sunday
 -1	  Error

-02.Problem:  Holiday or working day
+02.Problem: Weekend or working day
 Write a program that reads the day of the week (text), in English - entered by the user.
 If the day is working, it prints on the console - "Working day", if it is a holiday - "Weekend".
 If a text other than a day of the week is entered, "Error" will be printed.

+input	  output
+Monday	Working day

+input	  output
+Sunday	Weekend

+input	  output
+April 	Error